upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 The actions that we performed on the stream of meat given by Dewey: filtering the meat that has gone bad and cooking the meat - so applying a function to every piece of meat - are called ``operators``.

 When developing using ReactiveX you have to switch from the pull based approach to a push based one.
-More precisely, Donald Duck does not pull buns from Huey.
+In this example, Donald Duck does not pull buns from Huey.
 He does not request buns.
 Rather, Donald is just waiting for buns that are delivered to him by his nephew.

 <center>
 <picture>